Electronic quantum wires in extended quasiparticle picture: Introduction and motivation

 The one-dimensional correlated electron gas is especially interesting since the quasiparticle picture breaks down and non-Fermi liquid behaviour appears.
 Such non-Fermi liquid behaviour has been observed in various physical systems ranging from large-scale structures like crystalline ion beams \cite{SSH01,SSBH02}, quantum wires \cite{PMC14}, carbon nanotubes \cite{Saito98,Bockrath99,Ishii03,Shiraishi03}, edge states in quantum hall liquid \cite{Milliken96,Mandal01,Chang03}, semiconducting nanowires \cite{Schafer08,Huang01}, cold atomic gases \cite{Monien98,Recati03,Moritz05} up to conducting molecules \cite{Nitzan03}.
 Mostly it is claimed that perturbation theory breaks down due to divergences in the expansion and the absence of quasiparticles since single-particle excitations turn into collective ones \cite{SDC19,DBG10,GVM93}.
 Nevertheless such excitations can show up eventually at the Luttinger surface where the Green functions have a zero at zero energy \cite{FA22}.
 Due to the absence of quasiparticles, expansions are necessary beyond the quasiparticle pole approximation.
 This is achieved if one expands with respect to small damping (scattering rate) resulting into the extended quasiparticle approximation \cite{SL94,SL95} and used for transport in impurity systems \cite{SLMa96,SLMb96} or nonlocal kinetic theory \cite{SLM96,MLS00,M17b}.

 The limit of small scattering rates was first introduced by \cite{C66a} for highly degenerated Fermi liquids, later used in \cite{SZ79,KKL84} for equilibrium nonideal plasmas.
-The same approximation, but under the name of the generalised Beth-Uhlenbeck approach, has been used by \cite{SR87,MR94} in nuclear matter studies of the correlated density or in the kinetic equation for nonideal gases, \cite{BKKS96}.
-This extended quasiparticle picture is plagued by the same divergence at the Fermi energy as it is typical for non-Fermi liquids.
+The same approximation, but under the name of the generalised Beth-Uhlenbeck approach, has been used by \cite{SR87,MR94} in nuclear matter studies of the correlated density or in the kinetic equation for nonideal gases \cite{BKKS96}.
+This extended quasiparticle picture is plagued by the same divergence at the Fermi energy for one-dimensional wires as it is typical for non-Fermi liquids.
 Recently this deficiency of quasiparticle picture has been cured by a Pad\'e approximation \cite{M23} which shows that the extended quasiparticle picture works and perturbation theory can be applied.
 This renewed interest in perturbation theory is motivated by the fact that in one-dimensional systems the strongly correlated case coincides with the small-density limit due to the special density dependencies of kinetic and correlation energy \cite{GPS08}.
 Therefore it is worth to investigate how far the extended quasiparticle picture which takes into account first-order damping and off-shell behaviour is able to capture the physics.

 The aim of the article is twofold.
 First in a pedagogical sense, different many-body schemes of Dyson equation and selfenergy on one side and the variational technique with response and correlation functions on the other side are unified and it is shown how they are yielding to identical results.
-The second aim is to demonstrate how with a proper Pad\'e regularization a finite momentum distribution can be achieved.
+New results are presented that half of correlation energy is stored in quasiparticle distribution compared to the Wigner function, the equivalent results of variational technique, charging formula and Dyson equation expansions of Green functions appear only within the extended quasiparticle picture.
+The second aim is to demonstrate the many-body scheme for a highly correlated system of one-dimensional Fermi wire.
+Here as new feature it is shown how a finite momentum distribution can be achieved with a proper Pad\'e regularization and perturbation theory can be applied.
+The effective mass signals a transition similar like Peierls transition.